MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-agent-calendar.md

    :::image type="content" source="media/my-schedule-agenda-view.png" alt-text="Agenda view of an agent's schedule.":::

+## Prerequisites

-You must have the system administrator role to enable the calendar view.
+You must have the System Administrator role to enable the calendar view.

 ## Enable the agent calendar